THawley42/RepeaterNamer/README.md

 # Installation
-* Download the latest jar file built by GitHub from [Here](https://github.com/THawley42/RepeaterNamer/blob/master/out/artifacts/RepeaterNamer_jar/RepeaterNamer.jar).
+* Download the jar file from [Here](https://github.com/THawley42/RepeaterNamer/blob/master/out/artifacts/RepeaterNamer_jar/RepeaterNamer.jar).
 * Add it to Burp Suite using the `Extensions` tab
 # Usage
 * To send a single request to repeater and have RepeaterNamer name it, right click the request and go `Extension->RepeaterNamer->Send Request to Repeate`.